ShyeChern/react-template/README.md

 # React Template

 This is the sample react file structure template for myself.
 It contains some code for me to refer when needed.
+It is hosted under https://react.shyechern.com/.
+Feel free to look into it.

 [Changelog](CHANGELOG.md)